stefanos1316/my_curriculum_vitae/markdown/index.md

 2008-2013
 :   **BSc, Networks and Systems Programming**; University of Cyprus

-    *Thesis title: Implementation and Evaluation of the Biologically -- Inspired AntHocNet Routing Protocol in Sensor Network*; [Link](bsc_thesis.pdf)
+    *Thesis title: Implementation and Evaluation of the Biologically -- Inspired AntHocNet Routing Protocol in Sensor Network*; [Thesis](bsc_thesis.pdf)

 Experience